Vita3K/Vita3K/README.md

 ## Supporters
 Thank you to the following supporters:
 * Mored1984

+If you support us on Patreon and would like your name added, please get in touch or open a Pull Request.

 ## Note
 The purpose of the emulator is not to enable illegal activity.